UVAFME/UVAFME.github.io/modelDescription.md

 title: Details about UVAFME
 ---

+Details about processes within the model can be found below.
+For an extremely detailed look at all equations and processes within UVAFME check out the User's Manual available on the [UVAFME GitHub page](https://github.com/UVAFME/UVAFME_model).

-# Jump to a specific topic
+### Jump to a specific topic
 1. [Scale and Spatial Interaction](#scale)
 2. [Climate](#climate)
 3. [Soil Processes](#soil)